immunefi-team/Bounty_Boosts/Alchemix/31462 - [SC - Medium] Alchemix  addReward access control can be bypas....md

 # Alchemix : addReward() access control can be bypassed in Bribe contract

-Submitted on Sun May 19 2024 16:24:08 GMT-0400 (Atlantic Standard Time) by @Norah for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 19th 2024 at 22:24:08 UTC by @Norah for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31462